Admired and Influential Musician

 Pylon were one of the pioneering and inspiring bands of the early modern Athens music scene.
 They had a brief but influential early-’80s heyday, following musically and stylistically somewhat in the footsteps of The B-52’s.
 Bewley, singer Vanessa Briscoe-Hay, bassist Michael Lachowski, and drummer Curtis Crowe pounded out some of the weirdest rock and dance music to bounce outta the South.

-R.E.M.’s 1986 cover of “Crazy,” a jangly, minor-key pop song with a stiff dance beat, originally released by Pylon on their 1983 Chomp album.
+My first experience with Pylon was via R.E.M.’s 1986 cover of “Crazy,” a jangly, minor-key pop song with a stiff dance beat, originally released by Pylon on their 1983 Chomp album.
 Then came the stylish rockumentary Athens, Ga.: Inside/Out (released on video in 1987).
 The segment on Pylon was mesmerizing stuff featuring killer vintage live show film footage (mostly in Super-8 film), and amusing interviews with Vanessa and Michael — both of whom emphasized the fact they were a band of artists who could hardly play their instruments, but were dedicated to making off-kilter music that was fun to play and perform.